volojs/volo/README.md

     cd volo
     npm link

-The `npm link` command will set up a global connection for volo, so that you will now be using this source form of volo when you type volo commands.
+The `npm link` command will set up a global link for volo, so that you will now be using this source form of volo when you type volo commands.
 Since it changes the global environment, you may need to type `sudo npm link`.